Hilaria Baldwin: Personal life

 In February 2011, Hilaria Thomas met Alec Baldwin at Sarma Melngailis's New York restaurant Pure Food and Wine.
 Around August that year, the two began dating.
 They moved from the Upper West Side to Greenwich Village that August.
 The couple became engaged in April 2012, and they married on June 30, 2012, in a Catholic ceremony at St. Patrick's Old Cathedral in New York City.
 The Spanish phrase somos un buen equipo (we're a great team) is engraved on the inside of their wedding bands.
 The couple has seven children together.
 Baldwin is also stepmother to Ireland Baldwin, Alec's daughter from his previous marriage to American actress Kim Basinger.

 Baldwin has said that she suffered from anorexia nervosa and bulimia in her high school years and early twenties.
-In her book Baldwin, recounted that she suffered health issues and was miserable; feeling that way motivated her future career as a healthy lifestyle advocate.
+In her book, Baldwin recounted that she suffered health issues and was miserable; feeling that way motivated her future career as a healthy lifestyle advocate.
 Baldwin stated she started getting better when she started "thinking of weight and health separately".
 Baldwin is a pescetarian.

-After her husband accidentally fatally shot cinematographer Halyna Hutchins with a prop gun in October 2021, Baldwin posted on her Instagram, "My heart is with Halyna.
-Her husband.
-Her son.
-Their family and loved ones.
-And my Alec."
-She would also show support for her husband when his criminal trial for the Hutchins shooting got underway in July 2024, appearing in person at the Santa Fe, New Mexico, courthouse where Alec was being tried.